 It turns out that people love training online, on their schedule.

 Many say they learn more than they ever did in-person, because they’re the lead responder in every scenario, accountable for every assessment, treatment and evacuation decision.
 And every student gets 1:1 attention on every graded assignment.

 And most importantly...

 Survival Med students say it works.
 One WFR student used his training to survive a violent offroad rollover.
 Another aided a man injured in the desert.
 An aunt saved her nephew’s life with an EpiPen.

 There have been doubters.
 Why is it so cheap?
 Is it a scam?
 Is the course any good at that price?
-The best answer comes from the hundreds of respected organizations that accept our certificates, the unfiltered five-star reviews from our students, and our money-back guarantee.
+The best answer comes from the hundreds of respected organizations that accept our certificates, the unfiltered five-star reviews from our students, and our 30-day money-back guarantee.

 People say knowledge is power—and I believe that lifesaving knowledge is lifesaving power.